HandingWangXDGroup/AIEA/README.md

 # AIEA

-Rapidly Evolving Soft Robots via Action Inheritance
+Shulei Liu, Wen Yao, Handing Wang, Wei Peng and Yang Yang, "Rapidly Evolving Soft Robots via Action Inheritance," in IEEE Transactions on Evolutionary Computation, doi: 10.1109/TEVC.2023.3327459.

-Liu, Shulei; Yao, Wen; Wang, Handing; Peng, Wei; Yang Yang

 We use Evolution Gym (evogym) as the test suite to empirically validate the performance of AIEA.
 More infomation about evogym can refer to https://evolutiongym.github.io.